laxuanlinh/thoughtmachine/vault_core.md

 - Vault Core can be run with only the changes from Configuration Layer (Smart Contracts)
 - Each smart contract can be scheduled to run certain functions instead of relying on a global schedule.
 - Instead of having multiple APIs/components for types of payments, Vault Core has only 1 postings/payments API that any payments can hook on the same way.
-- Payment devices like credit cards are not depenedent on the account logic so 1 device and be hooked onto multiple accounts.
+- Payment Devices like credit cards are not depenedent on the account logic so 1 device and be hooked onto multiple accounts.
 For example a payment card can be associated with a debit account and a credit account account and the customer can switch between them.
 - Cloud native, highly available, can run in multiple regions, can use CSP's backup solution instead of manual backup.

 ## Creative Migration Strategies
 - Vault Core offers solution to migrate existing data into the new system with 6 key properties
-    - Data is migrated and maintained and **account level**, via APIs that support real-time sync
+    - Data is migrated and maintained and ``account level``, via APIs that support real-time sync
     - Dependency management, can config dependencies so that we can input data in any order but it's only loaded until all dependencies are met.
     - Load process is fully automated from API request to streamed events
     - Real-time event streaming which can immediately provide data to downstream systems.